Chapter 4: Operational Services

 A family may appeal the District’s decision to deny an application for free and reduced-price food services or to terminate such services as outlined by the U.S. Department of Agriculture in 7 C.F.R. §245.7, Determining Eligibility for Free and Reduced-Price Meals and Free Milk in Schools.
 The Superintendent shall establish a hearing procedure for adverse eligibility decisions and provide by mail a copy of them to the family.
 The District may also use these procedures to challenge a child’s continued eligibility for free or reduced-price meals or milk.

 During an appeal, students previously receiving food service benefits shall not have their benefits terminated.
 Students who were denied benefits shall not receive benefits during the appeal.

-The Superintendent shall keep on file for a period of 3 years a record of any appeals made and the hearing record.
+The Superintendent shall keep on file for a period of three years a record of any appeals made and the hearing record.
 The District shall also maintain accurate and complete records showing the data and method used to determine the number of eligible students served free and reduced-price food services.
-These records shall be maintained for 3 years.
+These records shall be maintained for three years.